JayAuburn/microbiome-gardener/SETUP.md

 4. **Check Google Cloud SDK**
    - Run: `gcloud --version`
-   - ✅ If shows version: **"Google Cloud SDK is installed correctly"**
+   - ✅ If shows gcloud version and beta version: **"Google Cloud SDK and Beta component are installed correctly"**
    - ❌ If command fails: **"You need to install Google Cloud SDK"**

 5. **Check Stripe CLI (for billing setup)**